phalcon/documentation/docs/application-micro.md

 );
 ```

-You can also use classes and attach them to the Events Manager as listener.
-Using this approach offers more flexibility and reduces the bootstrap file size, since the middleware logic is encapsulated in one file per middleware.
+Alternatively, classes can be used and attached to the Events Manager as listeners, providing more flexibility and reducing the bootstrap file size.

 ```php
 <?php